Jim Carrey Says He Will Keep Making Caricatures Of Donald Trump, Compares Administration To A ‘Rabid Dog’

-Throughout his administration, there have been many people in the celebrity world and beyond who have been critical of President Donald Trump.
+Throughout his administration, there have been many people in the celebrity world and beyond who have critical of President Donald Trump.
 Many have been blocked by him on Twitter and he refuses to listen to any derogatory comments that others may have to say.
 Jim Carrey is one of those celebrities who oppose Trump and aside from calling the current administration a “rabid dog,” the comedian is also making his feelings known with scathing caricatures.

 When Carrey broke onto the scene, he was very well known for pushing the boundaries and limits to put a smile on the faces of the audience.
 He would often take things a little too far before reeling it back in to get to a place where everything was acceptable.